Tag: contemporary women artists

 Julie Heffernan’s oil painting

-Julie Heffernan’s imaginative painting is a mix of history, allegory, figurative and still life.
+Julie Heffernan’s imaginative painting is a mix of history, allegory, figurative, and still life.
 The female artist has created numerous self-portraits.
-Presented as a tall, skinny, half-nude woman in the elaborate skirts or without them, she is surrounded by the forest, animals or shiny palace rooms.
-Her most recent artwork-magical landscapes addresses the climate change and how humanity slowly kills the planet that’s different in mission from her earlier paintings.
+Presented as a tall, skinny, half-nude woman in the elaborate skirts or without them, she is surrounded by the forest, animals, or shiny palace rooms.
+Her most recent artwork-magical landscapes, addresses climate change and how humanity slowly kills the planet, that is different in mission from her earlier paintings.

 http://www.julieheffernan.net/statement